Doll Name Roxy

 • Mexican Roxy's belt did not have the stickers.
 But don't assume if your belt has no stickers it's from a Mexican doll- they are easily pulled off.

 • There are many variations of the pattern of these pants; here are three side by side.
-My first edition Roxy came withthe lighter "spray paint" patterned pants -no slits up the sides, slightly coarser lamé; the darker pair on the far right came on a 2nd edition Canadian doll, they also have slits on the sides.
+My first edition Roxy came with the lighter "spray paint" patterned pants -no slits up the sides, slightly coarser lamé; the darker pair on the far right came on a 2nd edition Canadian doll, they have slits on the sides.

 • There is also a variant where the waist is elasticized